agrawalsuneet/DotLoadersPack-Android/README.md

 ```

+Please take a 2 mins survey to make this library better [here](https://goo.gl/forms/81Cf63sL2X1WhXHl2).
+It won't take more than 2 mins I promise :)

-Feel free to drop a mail at agrawalsuneet@gmail.com if face any issue or require any additional functionality in it.
+ or feel free to drop an email at agrawalsuneet@gmail.com if face any issue or require any additional functionality in it.

 ```
 Copyright 2017 Suneet Agrawal